Active Fire Maps: Real-Time Forest Fires

 Lastly, the Copernicus Emergency Management Services targets users in Europe.
 Similar to the other active fire maps, the European Forest Fire Information System (EFFIS) uses MODIS and VIIRS to track thermal anomalies.

 As part of their current situation viewer, it assesses the burnt area of the forest fire with a polygon extent.
-In addition, it provides analysis on seasonal trends and the number of fires by European Union countries.
-For fire prevention managers, this platform forecasts fire danger level based on meteorological predictions.
+Also, it provides an analysis of seasonal trends and the number of fires by European Union countries.
+For fire prevention managers, this platform forecasts fire danger levels based on meteorological predictions.